Stratuscodelab/SpaceAddicts-GalacticDB/readme.md

 - To get this working you will need to have python installed

-- Download the two files "SAGDBv1.py" and the database "sa24.db"
+- Download the three files "SAGDBv2.py" and the database "sa24.db and also the meta data "sametar.json"

 - open terminal and navigate to the directory containing files.

-- Run the python script " python SAGDBv1.py "
+- Run the python script " python SAGDBv2.py "

 ---